michaelmayer2/bioconductor/README.md

 ```
 in the R profile.
 Note: The above setting is independent of the R version and will always use the most recent BioConductor release [compatible](https://bioconductor.org/about/release-announcements/#release-versions) with your R Version.
 Users that want to use a specific BioConductor release need to set this version as `version` parameter in `BiocManager::repositories()`, e.g. `version="3.13"`.

+Publishing Shiny Apps that make use of BioConductor packages to RStudio Connect is perfectly fine for this setup.

 #### Using `renv`

 The general workflow is described on the [renv webpage](https://rstudio.github.io/renv/).
 By default `renv::init()` will only pick up packages from CRAN.
-In order to make it also use BioConductor packages, you need to add `bioconductor=TRUE` as an parameter, i.e.
+In order to make it also use BioConductor packages, you need to add `bioconductor=TRUE` as a parameter, i.e.

 ```
 renv::init(bioconductor=TRUE)